fenago/nlp-fundamentals/lab_guides/Lab_4.md

 different kinds of local files, such as PDF, Word documents, text files, and Excel files.

-In the next chapter, you will learn about topic modeling, which is an unsupervised natural language processing technique.
+In the next lab, you will learn about topic modeling, which is an unsupervised natural language processing technique.
 It helps in grouping the documents according to the topic detected in them.